 Make an Appointment

-To schedule an appointment to discuss surgical aortic valve replacement or any other cardiovascular condition or treatment, contact the University of Michigan Cardiovascular Call Center at 888-287-1082 or visit our Make a Cardiovascular Appointment page, where you may fill out a Patient Appointment Request Form and learn what to expect when you call us.
+To schedule an appointment to discuss surgical aortic valve replacement or any other cardiovascular condition or treatment, contact the University of Michigan Cardiovascular Call Center at 888-287-1082 or visit our Make a Cardiovascular Appointment page, where you can learn what to expect when you call us.